Altona Magic SC: History

 In 2010, after a horrific season in the Victorian Premier League, Altona Magic were relegated to the Victorian State League Division 1.
 The 2011 season became the first time since 1988 that Altona was to compete below the top tier of football in Victoria.

 Magic spent seasons 2011–2013 in the Victorian State League Division 1 finishing mid-table each time, which was the second tier at the time.
 In 2014, following the introduction of the National Premier Leagues Victoria, which Vardar was not accepted in to, the club then competed in the regionalised Victorian State League Division 1 North-West, the new third tier of football in Victoria.
 In 2014 and 2015, the club again finished mid-table on both occasions.

 Led by the likes of Jon Mcshane, Adamson Ajayi and Jason Hayne, Altona Magic took out the State League 1 North-West title in 2016, topping the table all year long.
 Magic then took out the overall State League 1 championship, defeating State League 1 South-East title holders Mornington SC.

 After the 2016 title-winning season, Altona Magic confirmed its ambition to join the National Premier Leagues Victoria.
 It appointed Goran Lozanovski as senior head coach, replacing the incumbent Vlado Tortevski, and signed the likes of Amadu Koroma from South Melbourne, Joey Franjić from Hume City, Greg Lombardo from Northcote City and Michael Stark from Port Melbourne.
-The club was successful in going back-to-back in 2017, winning the State League 1 title and gaining promotion into the NPL 2, the state's second tier domestic league.
+The club was successful in going back-to-back in 2017, winning the State League 1 title and gaining promotion into the NPL Victoria 2, the state's second tier domestic league.

 In the off-season, Magic signed Bentleigh Greens championship winning duo Troy Ruthven and Ben Litfin, Green Gully's Rani Dowisha, Pascoe Vale's Mark Pistininzi and Heidelberg United's Jordan Wilkes.
 The signings, all of whom played in Victoria's top tier the season prior, signalled Magic's intent for the 2018 season.
 On 11 August 2018, in the club's 50th year of existence, Altona won the NPL2 West championship with three games to spare, following a 2–0 win over Brunswick City SC.
 Magic led the competition for the large majority of the season and finished 11 points clear at the top of the table.